-When task dispatching policy Round_Robin_Within_Priorities is the single policy in effect for a partition, each task with priority in the range of System.Interrupt_Priority are dispatched according to policy FIFO_Within_Priorities.
+When task dispatching policy Round_Robin_Within_Priorities is the single policy in effect for a partition, each task with priority in the range of System.Interrupt_Priority is dispatched according to policy FIFO_Within_Priorities.

-The procedure Set_Quantum sets the required quantum value for the priority level Pri in the first procedure, and priorities in the range Low..High in the second procedure.
-If no quantum is set for a Round Robin priority level, Default_Quantum is used.
+The procedures Set_Quantum set the required Quantum value for a single level Pri or a range of levels Low ..
+High.
+If no quantum is set for a Round Robin priority level, Default Quantum is used.

-The function Actual_Quantum returns the actual quantum used by the implementation for the priority level Pri
+The function Actual_Quantum returns the actual quantum used by the implementation for the priority level Pri.